 Net impairment losses on financial instruments comprise impairment losses and reversals of impairment on all kinds of financial instruments, to which the IFRS 9 expected credit loss impairment model applies.
 The impairment result also includes recoveries on written-off financial assets.
-Modification gains and losses recognised on financial assets in Stage 2 and Stage 3 and POCI assets are also presented as the impairment result.
-Moreover, gains/losses from derecognition of financial assets in Stage 3 and POCI assets are included as part of the impairment result.
+Modification gains and losses recognised on financial assets in Stage 2 and Stage 3 and POCI assets are also included in this line item.
+Moreover, gains/losses from derecognition of financial assets in Stage 3 and POCI assets are presented as part of the impairment result.